 - South West (2009)

-The Queensland Government works with local governments, traditional owners, the community and key industry groups to develop regional plans so everyone’s interests are considered.
+When undertaking these reviews, the Queensland Government will work with local governments, First Nations peoples, the community and key industry / sectorial groups to ensure a balance of interests are considered.

 Regional planning in Queensland is governed by: